Xoreus/neuroptica/README.md

 ## Installation

-The easiest way to get started with `neuroptica` is to install directly from the Python package manager:
+The easiest way to get started with the original `neuroptica` package is to install directly from the Python package manager:

 ```
 pip install neuroptica